solid/authorization-panel/proposals/evaluation/index.md

 ✅ Requirement is fulfilled
 ❌ Requirement is no met
-🔸 Status of requirement to be determined
+🔸 Status of requirement fulfillment to be determined